bartero/PHP-PackagistHelloWorld-lib/README.md

-# packagist-hello-world-lib
+# Packagist Hello World (library)
-This is my Hello World library package to be published pn the Packagist composer repo
+This is my first Hello World library package published on the Packagist repo